Lissajous 3-braids: Periodic orbit of triangle's shapes

 It is well known (cf. e.g., \cite[Chap.1]{Bi75}) that the quotient space $\Conf_3(\C)=\Conf^3(\C)/S_3$ and its deformation retract $C(\Psi)/S_3$ have the same fundamental group isomorphic to the braid group $B_3$:

 Then, the homomorphism of fundamental groups induced from the lower horizontal arrow of (\ref{4spaces}) corresponds to the projection $B_3\twoheadrightarrow\mathcal{B}_3=B_3/\la (\sigma_1\sigma_2)^3\ra$.
+Accordingly the upper horizontal arrow of (\ref{4spaces}) induces the projection of the pure braid group $P_3$ onto the factor group $P_3/\la (\sigma_1\sigma_2)^3\ra$ isomorphic to the free group of rank 2.
 In the remainder of this subsection, let us interpret these facts in a more precise manner along a collision-free motion of 3-bodies (not necessarily on a Lissajous curve).
 We make use of a groupoid description of $\mathcal{B}_3$ on the shape sphere

-where $V:=\{0,\infty,-1,\rho(=-\omega^2),\rho^{-1}(=-\omega)\}$ is the ramification locus of order 2 and 3 on the shape sphere $\mathbf{P}^1_\psi(\C)$, and $F:=\{\psi=re^{i\theta}\mid 1<r, 0\le\theta<\frac{\pi}{3}\} \cup \{e^{i\theta}\mid 0<\theta<\frac{\pi}{6} \}$ is one of the six fundamental domains for the $S_3$-action on the unramified region $\mathbf{P}^1_\psi(\C)\setminus (\{1,\omega,\omega^2\}\cup V)$.
+where $V:=\{0,\infty,-1,\rho(=-\omega^2),\rho^{-1}(=-\omega)\}$ is the ramification locus of order 2 and 3 on the shape sphere $\mathbf{P}^1_\psi(\C)$, and $F:=\{\psi=re^{\bI\theta}\mid 1<r, 0\le\theta<\frac{2\pi}{3}\} \cup \{e^{\bI\theta}\mid 0<\theta<\frac{\pi}{3} \}$ is one of the six fundamental domains for the $S_3$-action on the unramified region $\mathbf{P}^1_\psi(\C)\setminus (\{1,\omega,\omega^2\}\cup V)$.

 Suppose we are generally given a continuous smooth family of three distinct points